 - Try to keep pieces to 1500 words.
 If your post is longer than 1500 words, we may ask you to cut it down and resubmit before we send it to our editors.

 - We try to limit posts to two per calendar for each author, because we want to include a diversity of voices on the blog.

 - For artists: artwork size is 1024×576, and .jpg is preferred.

 - If you cite online sources, please include hyperlinks.
-For all sources, please use footnotes and format your citations according to the Chicago Manual of Style.
+For all sources, please use endnotes and format your citations according to the Chicago Manual of Style.

 - Please italicize all film titles.

 - If this is your first contribution to the blog, please share a short bio (100 words or less) with your piece.